Dr Natalie Ferry

 Lecturer in Biotechnology

-Due to my interests and background in biotechnology I lead both masters and final year undergraduate modules in this area including Level 7 Plant Biotechnology, Medical Biotechnology and Level 6 Biotechnology.
+I am Programme Leader for MSc Biotechnology, Drug Design and Development and Biomedicine.
+Due to my interests and research background in biotechnology I lead several modules modules in this subject area including at Level 7 Green Biotechnology and Research methods and at Level 6 the Biotechnology module.

-I also contribute to the bioinformatics component of the Study Skills module; run a PCR workshop for the Genomics and Proteomics module; and offer a range of research projects at both level 6 and 7 focusing mainly on the biochemical characterization of cellulase enzymes and the use of 16S rDNA PCR to identify the microbial consortia involved in cellulose degradation in invertebrate guts.
+I also contribute to level 7 Molecular Biology and Proteomics and level 4 Biodiversity modules and offer a range of research projects at both level 6 and 7 focusing mainly on the biochemical characterization of cellulase enzymes and the use of 16S rDNA PCR to identify the microbial consortia involved in cellulose degradation in invertebrate guts.

 My research is primarily focused on agricultural biotechnology.
 Climate change, population growth and the with-drawl of pesticide products from the EU threaten food security and innovation in this area is increasingly recognised as the means to tackle these problems.
 To this end my research focuses on the interactions between environment and organism and understanding the molecular interactions of the system.